prople/paper/the-prople-paper/v1.0.0/introduction.md

 > There are no true ownership, no privacy and no control for the individual for their own identities, activities and assets

-Then comes the era when the `Bitcoin` born, it's the first decentralized and P2P cryptocurrency networks.
+Then comes an era when the `Bitcoin` born, it's the first decentralized and P2P cryptocurrency networks.
 A network where people have their own *unique address* and able to maintain their *crytpo assets* called `BTC`.
 This *unique address* indicate the user's *unique identity* on that network, and it's secured cryptographically.
 At this network, user able to send their asset (`BTC`) through their unique addresses.
 And because it's P2P and decentralized, there are no centralized organization or institution own or control them.

 `Prople` is an *open personalization platform* which aim to help *actors* to manage three important domains: